Fortean Winds Investigation Series

 Mystical Technologies: Energy, Mind, and Space

 The grimoires don’t just describe symbols — they describe operations.
-This investigation focuses on the functional claims: energy direction, mental intention as a causal mechanism, spatial and temporal manipulation.
-Examined against modern science — quantum mechanics, field theory, consciousness research — some of the operational framework is less foreign than it initially appears.
+Energy direction, mental intention as a causal mechanism, spatial manipulation.
+This investigation is where the patterns stop being structural curiosities and become functional claims.
+Examined against quantum mechanics, field theory, and consciousness research, some of the operational framework maps onto things modern science is actively investigating.
+The overlap is not trivial.

 Part 4